BrunoPoiano/helperr/README.md

-# Qbit-renamer
+# Qbit-relocater

-Qbit-renamer is a script that conects with sonarr, radarr and qBittorrent and redirects torrents to the right folder
+Qbit-relocater is a script that conects with sonarr, radarr and qBittorrent and redirects torrents to the right folder

 ## Before Deployment